billthefarmer/editor/README.md

 active.
 A dialog will pop up with a list of matching files.
 Touch an entry to open that file.
 You may repeat this or refine the search text to find the desired file.

+### Go to
+Select position in the current file on the horizontal seek bar in the dialog which will pop up.

 ### View markdown
 You will be prompted to choose a viewer for an html file containing